Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Results

-Table \ref{tab:discrimination} presents an overview of the gender discrimination risk associated with LLMs in contexts of occupations, quantified through overall discrimination risk $R$, overall prejudice risk $R^p$ and the overall volatility risk $R^v$\footnote{We scale the indices to 1000$\times$ for clear comparison.}.
+Table \ref{tab:discrimination} presents an overview of the gender discrimination risk associated with LLMs in contexts of occupations, quantified through overall discrimination risk $R$, overall bias risk $R^b$ and the overall volatility risk $R^v$.
 Compared to the ideally unbiased model, models in reality have a certain risk of discrimination.
-T5 model have the highest overall discrimination risk and overall prejudice risk, reaching 870.32 and 869.14 correspondingly, which is close to the stereotyped model.
+T5 model have the highest overall discrimination risk and overall bias risk, reaching 0.8703 and 0.8691 correspondingly, which is close to the stereotyped model.
 BERT and ALBERT models exhibit a lower overall discrimination risk, indicating their relatively fair treatment of gender perceptions compared to other models.
 ALBERT has relatively high overall volatility risk, which may indicate that its predictions are more strongly associated with the context, potentially leading to greater discrimination due.
-It is noted that the rankings of $R$ and $R^p$ are not entirely consistent, for example, ALBERT has the lowest $R^p$ while BERT has the lowest $R$.
+It is noted that the rankings of $R$ and $R^b$ are not entirely consistent, for example, ALBERT has the lowest $R^b$ while BERT has the lowest $R$.